PARK4139/task_orchestrator_cli/README.md

-# pk_system Project
+# common_auto_utility Project

-`pk_system` is a collaborative, modular Python-based automation toolkit designed to streamline development, testing, deployment, and system operations.
+`common_auto_utility` is a collaborative, modular Python-based automation toolkit designed to streamline development, testing, deployment, and system operations.
 This repository is structured to support **teamwork**, scalability, and consistent workflows across Windows, WSL, and Linux environments.

 ---